Resource Manual for New Teachers of High School Psychology

 Two of the most critical components of any psychology course are research methods and statistics.
 These topics actually can be the highlight of the course if student groups are allowed to conduct a human-behavior experiment at school.
 The planning and implementation of a simple experiment illustrates the need for controls through careful design, methodology, and procedures.
 As an added benefit, the statistics that are taught through the research process become relevant because they inform students about the hypothesis.
 Groups of 3 or 4 can run the same simple experiment and serve each other as “confederates.”
 Then, each student may write up the experiment in APA style and perform the computations individually, or the group can work on the statistics together and produce one report collaboratively.
 Ethical standards are taught in the planning and implementation of the experiment (see the Ethics section in this resource), and when the experiment is completed, students will have learned an incredible amount about the scientific method – no matter what the results are.
 The authors of this document have had positive experiences with this activity, and teachers will get better and better each year as they become familiar with it.

-A TOPSS manual was produced in 2004 for high school teachers called Conducting Psychological Research for Science Fairs: A Teacher's Guide and Resource Manual (PDF, 454KB).
+A TOPSS manual was revised in 2016 for high school teachers called Conducting Psychological Research for Science Fairs: A Teacher's Guide and Resource Manual (PDF, 454KB).
 Teachers may refer to this resource for helpful information on guiding students through research projects.
 Additionally, the APA Online Psychology Laboratory offers teachers and students the opportunity to participate in online studies and compare their results to other schools.

 Helpful tip: When teaching high school students, teachers should carefully consider the potential concerns of most social psychology research.
 Issues such as embarrassment and harm are more common in social psychology research than in other areas.
 Alternatively, topics in cognitive psychology (e.g., memory, visual search, Stroop Effect) can provide great ideas for replicating a simple experiment.